eljeko/confluent-examples/rbac-demo/RBAC-demo-readme.md

 # Setup RBAC for topic notifications

+## ## OPTIONAL: This should be done during the execution of start.sh

-## Prepare tools container with certificates
+Prepare tools container with certificates

 Before all copy the certificates into tools container